 MORE: Kyle Lowry is a basketball chameleon

 Perhaps one of the biggest reasons for the overall success in his career and the Raptors' successes this season is Lowry's willingness to adapt.
-After taking a step back to allow Kawhi Leonard to thrive offensively in the 2018-19 season, Lowry has stepped up into a larger role as a scorer this season, averaging 19.7 points through 52 games, up 5.5 points from last season.
-And while his assists are down from last year's 8.7 per game, his 7.7 per contest are still the second-most in his 14-year career.
+After taking a step back to allow Kawhi Leonard to thrive offensively in the 2018-19 season, Lowry has stepped up into a larger role as a scorer this season, averaging 19.4 points, up 5.2 points from last season.
+And while his assists are down from last year's 8.7 per game, his 7.5 per contest are still the second-most in his 14-year career.

-Lowry is also tied with LeBron James as the league's sixth-leading scorer in transition (5.8 points per game) behind only Bradley Beal, Pascal Siakam, James Harden, Russell Westbrook and Giannis Antetokounmpo.
+Lowry is also tied with Pascal Siakam as the league's fifth-leading scorer in transition (5.8 points per game) behind only Bradley Beal, James Harden, Russell Westbrook and Giannis Antetokounmpo.
 That the Raptors have the league's top-scoring offence in transition only adds to the impact of what Lowry does, showing how his tendency to get out in the open has helped this team establish an identity.

 The above is all a part of the case that I outlined for Lowry to make an All-NBA Team this season.
 When you take a look at numbers and impact, there haven't been six more guards with a more important role on a team with comparable success to this year's Raptors, who were 46-18 at the time of the season's suspension, making Lowry's late-September assertion much more realistic than lofty.

 Taking in his complete body of work, adaptability to any situation and impact on this franchise, Lowry is more than deserving of an exemplary grade.